-- General: My new puppy is cute. - General: My teacher told us that plagiarism is bad. - Specific: My teacher, Ms. Atwater, created a presentation detailing exactly how plagiarism is illegal and unethical.
+- General: My new puppy is cute. - Specific: My new puppy is a ball of white fuzz with the biggest black eyes I have ever seen. - General: My teacher told us that plagiarism is bad. - Specific: My teacher, Ms. Atwater, created a presentation detailing exactly how plagiarism is illegal and unethical.